 Can an employer terminate an employee with a workers’ compensation claim?
 Yes, but be careful.
 KRS 342.197(1) prohibits an employer from retaliating against an employee for filing a lawful workers’ compensation claim.
 To establish a cause of action for retaliatory … Continued

-Workers Compensation (Kentucky, Indiana and West Virginia)
+Workers Compensation (Kentucky, Tennessee and West Virginia)

-Fogle Keller Purdy has a long rich tradition in defending employers in Kentucky in workers’ compensation litigation.
+Fogle Keller Walker has a long rich tradition in defending employers in Kentucky in workers’ compensation litigation.
 We are well-versed in every aspect of Kentucky workers’ compensation law from developing work-place policies and procedures to prevent injury, to offering sound legal advice immediately following an injury to minimize exposure to long term benefits, and aggressively defending legal claims in the event the injured worker pursues formal litigation.

 Our workers’ compensation practice area is composed of several attorneys who have dedicated their practice of law to the representation of employers and routinely speak at seminars on relevant topics.
 We have actively been involved in teaching lawyers, doctors, human resource personnel, administrators, legislators, and adjudicators for over 30 years about the medical and legal complexities in the workers’ compensation system.
 We have taken an active and extensive part in writing the workers’ compensation statute since 1980 at the request of the Governor and legislators, having also testified on behalf of employers before various legislative committees.
 We have also participated in various administrative AD HOC committees preparing regulations since 1987.
 Our firm is actively involved in the Kentucky Workers’ Compensation Education Association, which puts on annual seminars for employers, workers’ compensation adjusters and practitioners.
 We are routinely called to assist the American Medical Association as “lawyer reviewers” for the publications that aid doctors and lawyers in the assessment of impairment and disability, as well as development of legal argument in the context of medical causation.